AbdulxaqDev/AbdulxaqDev/README.md

 - 👋 Hi, I’m Javascript developer
 - 👀 I’m interested in learning new thing and creating
-- 🌱 I’m currently learning React, Nest, Next, Prisma, GraphQL and Apollo
+- 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on your project
 - 📫 How to reach me abdulkhak8tursunov@gmail.com